 The main areas of study in my textile design degree course were weave, knit and print.
-We also spent a lot of time at university learning colour theory from lecturer Garth Lewis who is a colour specialist.
+I graduated from Central Saint Martins (University of the Arts London) We also spent a lot of time at university learning colour theory from lecturer Garth Lewis who is a colour specialist.
 I specialised in textile print design in my final year and went on to become and freelance textile print designer for fashion.

 My internships with weavers and printers were invaluable in learning new skills and increasing my knowledge of working practices in the fashion and furnishing industries.

 This blog will become a diary of textile activities and research.
 Many cultural events influence my designs so I will include photos and information about these trips.
 The Fashion and Textile Museum in South London has excellent exhibitions, curator tours and short courses.
 I am lucky to have such an educational resource only one hour’s train ride away.
 I also like my trips to the museum because the short walk from the train station takes me across Tower Bridge.
 The bridge has a great view of the River Thames and the city of London skyline.

 I also enjoy traveling abroad.
 My most recent trip was 2 weeks in San Francisco where I gave a talk about my Paisley Power designs to the Surface Pattern Design Guild, based in Berkeley, California.
 Other trips have included: India, China, Ghana, Cuba and most Skandinavian countries.
 I have also been on many European trips, most frequently Italy and France.
 I have worked for long periods in textile design studios in Copenhagen and Amsterdam.

 I am based in Southend-on-Sea, Essex, UK, which is one hour east of London on the River Thames Estuary.